 2024 Volunteer Hall of Fame and Inductees with Governor Kim Reynolds and Iowa HHS Director Kelly Garcia

-Nominations are closed for the 2024 Iowa Volunteer Hall of Fame Awards.
+Nominations are now OPEN for the 2025 Iowa Volunteer Hall of Fame Awards.

 Nominations may be submitted by anyone familiar with the nominee's volunteer commitment and impact.
 Nominees must live or operate in Iowa: individuals, national service members, families, groups, organizations, nonprofits, businesses, or corporations may be nominated.